User Research Basics

 The best way to approach

 - Set specific goals.
-UX research can be time and resource-consuming if you do not know what you’re looking for.
+UX research can be time and resource-consuming if you don't know what you’re looking for.
 At each stage of the

 design process , identify what information you’re seeking from your users.
 Are you looking to learn their tastes and preferences?
 Perhaps, you’d like to know their greatest pain points? - Identify available resources.
 People are often intimidated by the term UX research, believing it to be too expensive and time-consuming.
 However, several research methodologies are available to fit various budgets and time frames.
 Determine the number of resources available at your end and then seek a methodology that suits you.

 - Select a methodology.
 Selecting a methodology for your study will depend on many factors such as your goals, budget, and time frame.
-Explore our UX Strategy & Methodology lesson to learn more.
 You will also need to determine who your test sample will be and how you will select them.
 There are multiple random and non-random sample selection methods to choose from.[3]

 - Analyze your findings.
 The most vital part of UX research is using the data you’ve collected to answer questions and meet the goals that you initially set.

-- Why do users want to achieve a specific goal?
+Why do users want to achieve a specific goal?
+Understanding motivation reveals what drives behavior.
+A user wanting quick

 References